patrickkunka/mixitup-pagination/README.md

 #### Module Import

 If you are building a modular JavaScript project with Webpack, Browserify, or RequireJS, no global variables are exposed.
 Firstly require both the MixItUp core *and* the Pagination extension into your module.
 Then call `mixitup.use()` with the extension passed in as an argument.
-Your extension will be installed and made available to all MixItUp instances throghout your project.
+Your extension will be installed and made available to all MixItUp instances throughout your project.

 ```js
 // ES2015